Cykooz/libheif-sys/README.md

 `cargo-vcpkg` can fetch and build a `vcpkg` installation of required packages from scratch.
-It merges package requirements specified in the `Cargo.toml` of crates in the dependency tree.
+It merges package requirements specified in the `Cargo.toml` of all crates in the dependency tree.

 ## Example of reading and decoding HEIF-image